 All kinds of events are pleasing to the eye in some way, but there’s nothing quite like a fashion show!
 It’s a different animal than a conference or social event, whether you’re generally interested in fashion or not.
 A fashion show requires a level of sophistication and elegance (not to mention specialized A/V requirements and a potentially intimidating number of actual costume changes) that may mean that the planner has to switch gears and move out of their comfort zone.
 When all’s said and done, the main requirement of a fashion show is to present a gorgeous, unrivaled product.
-How you get there is the true test of your creativity and event planning expertise.
+How you get there is the actual test of your creativity and event planning expertise.
 Don’t fret as you embark on this journey!
 Check out our fashion show checklist that can keep even the least fashion-forward planner on track and focused, leading to an enchanting event that will knock the attendees’ socks off!

 1. Identify your purpose

 Besides the fact that it’s exciting and glamorous (and that you may be itching for a new wardrobe), why are you having a fashion show?
 Is it to raise money or increase awareness for a cause, launch a product or new business, or simply show a particular designer’s latest fashions?
 It may be some combination of any of these.
 It’s so easy to get distracted by minutiae that could pull you off track of what inspired you to throw this event in the first place.
 Decide which component is the overarching goal and which are supplementary; keep them in mind as you move through your fashion show checklist.